Erle Stanley Gardner: Life and work

-Under the pen name A. A. Fair, Gardner wrote a series of novels about the private detective firm Cool and Lam.
-In another series, district attorney Doug Selby litigated against attorney Alphonse Baker Carr in an inversion of the Perry Mason scenario.
-Prosecutor Selby is portrayed as a courageous and imaginative crime solver; his antagonist Carr is a wily shyster whose clients are invariably "as guilty as hell".
+The Perry Mason character was inspired by Earl Rogers, a trial attorney who appeared in 77 murder trials but lost only three.
+He was recognized for the extensive use of demonstratives, e.g., visuals, charts and diagrams, during trial before it became common practice.
+Rogers is famous for his defense of, and attorney-client disagreement with, Clarence Darrow, a fellow attorney who was charged with attempted jury bribery in 1912.

+While the Perry Mason novels seldom delved deeply into characters' lives, the novels were rich in plot detail which was reality-based and drawn from his own experience.
+In his early years writing for the pulp magazine market, Gardner set himself a quota of 1,200,000 words a year.
+Early on, he typed stories himself, using two fingers, but later dictated them to a team of secretaries.

 Much of the first Perry Mason novel,The Case of the Velvet Claws, published in 1933, is set at the historic Pierpont Inn near Gardner's old law office in Ventura, California.
 In 1937, Gardner moved to Temecula, California, where he lived for the rest of his life.
 With the success of the Mason series, more than 80 novels, Gardner gradually reduced his contributions to the pulp magazines until the medium died in the 1950s.

-Thereafter, he published a few short stories in the "glossies," such as Collier's, Sports Afield, and Look, but most of his postwar magazine contributions were nonfiction articles on travel, Western history, and forensic science.
-Gardner's readership was a broad and international one, including the English novelist Evelyn Waugh, who in 1949 called Gardner the best living American writer.
-He also created characters for various radio programs, including Christopher London (1950), starring Glenn Ford, and A Life in Your Hands (1949–1952).
+Warner Bros. produced a series of Perry Mason feature films in the 1930s, casting a succession of actors in the Mason role: Warren William in the first four, then Ricardo Cortez and Donald Woods in one film each.
+Warners dropped the series in 1937 but Gardner's novel The Case of the Dangerous Dowager went unfilmed until 1940: the movie version, Granny Get Your Gun, retained the Perry Mason plotline but the Mason character was removed from the film entirely.

-Gardner's character Perry Mason was a recurring character in a series of Hollywood films in the 1930s, and then for the radio program Perry Mason, which ran from 1943 to 1955.
+The radio program Perry Mason ran from 1943 to 1955.
 In 1954, CBS proposed transforming Perry Mason into a TV soap opera.
 When Gardner opposed the idea, CBS created The Edge of Night, featuring John Larkin—who voiced Mason on the radio show—as a thinly veiled imitation of the Mason character.
-Perry Mason’s character was inspired by Earl Rogers, a trial attorney who appeared in 77 murder trials but lost only three.
-He was recognized for the extensive use of demonstratives, e.g., visuals, charts and diagrams, during trial before it became common practice.
-Rogers is famous for his defense of, and attorney-client disagreement with, Clarence Darrow, a fellow attorney who was charged with attempted jury bribery in 1912.

 In 1957, Perry Mason became a long-running CBS-TV courtroom drama series, starring Raymond Burr in the title role.
-Burr had auditioned for the role of the district attorney Hamilton Burger, but Gardner reportedly declared he was the embodiment of Perry Mason.
+Burr had auditioned for the role of the district attorney Hamilton Burger, but asked to read for the Mason role.
+Burr's performance as Mason was so intense and persuasive that Gardner, watching the screen test in a projection room, pointed at the screen and stated, "That's Perry Mason."
 Gardner made an uncredited appearance as a judge in "The Case of the Final Fade-Out" (1966), the last episode of the series.